I've never worked with clay before; do you offer classes for beginners?

 Can I rent kiln space if I do not work in your studio?

 We do not rent kiln space to artists that work outside of our studio.
-You work can be stacked with student work at the cost of 8 cents per cubic inch.

 Can I bring my own clay?